Fine-art photography: Overlap with other genres

 Although fine art photography may overlap with many other genres of photography, the overlaps with fashion photography and photojournalism merit special attention.

 In 1996 it was stated that there had been a "recent blurring of lines between commercial illustrative photography and fine art photography," especially in the area of fashion.
 Evidence for the overlap of fine art photography and fashion photography includes lectures, exhibitions, trade fairs such as Art Basel Miami Beach, and books.

 Photojournalism and fine art photography overlapped beginning in the "late 1960s and 1970s, when... news photographers struck up liaisons with art photography and painting".
 In 1974 the International Center of Photography opened, with emphases on both "humanitarian photojournalism" and "art photography".
-By 1987, "pictures that were taken on assignments for magazines and newspapers now regularly reappear[ed] - in frames - on the walls of museums and galleries".
+By 1987, "pictures that were taken on assignments for magazines and newspapers now regularly reappear[ed] – in frames – on the walls of museums and galleries".

-New smartphone apps such as Snapchat sometimes are used for fine-art photography.
+Smartphone apps such as Snapchat sometimes are used for fine-art photography.

 Attitudes of artists in other fields

 The reactions of artists and writers have contributed significantly to perceptions of photography as fine art.
-Prominent painters, such as Francis Bacon and Pablo Picasso, have asserted their interest in the medium:
+Prominent painters have asserted their interest in the medium:

 Noted authors, similarly, have responded to the artistic potential of photography: